 Seems like someone else was thinking the same thing.
-(Or, y'know, coincidence.)
 Dreeps is a new role-playing game for iOS devices that asks the "player" to do next to nothing.
-You simply set an alarm on your phone, to start the game, and at that time a little robot boy will awaken and get on with a whole day of adventuring.
-You can look in on how he's doing at any point – perhaps he'll be digging into a boss battle, or liaising with some mysterious NPCs about some magical mischief or other.
+You simply set an alarm on your phone, and when it goes off a little robot boy will awaken and get on with a whole day of adventuring.
+You can look in on how he's doing at any point—perhaps he'll be digging into a boss battle, or liaising with some mysterious NPCs about some magical mischief or other.
 If he's looking a little sad, just give him a tap and he'll pep right up again.
 One day he'll make friends, the next, maybe not, as it's not up to you.
-You're not playing this role at all – your iPhone is.
-It's at the vanguard of a whole new genre, the "Alarm-Playing Game", apparently.
+You're not playing this role at all—your iPhone is.
+It's at the vanguard of a whole new genre, the "Alarm-Playing Game," apparently.

-Writes developer Prosthetic Knowledge of Dreeps: "(This) is a new type of game where you just have to set an alarm to enjoy an RPG adventure.
+Dreeps developer Prosthetic Knowledge writes: "[This] is a new type of game where you just have to set an alarm to enjoy an RPG adventure.
 Before going to bed, just set the alarm in Dreeps, and the robot boy will sleep like you.
-When you wake up with that alarm, the robot boy will go on an adventure through fields, valleys or peninsulas where bosses are waiting for him in dungeons.
+When you wake up with that alarm, the robot boy will go on an adventure through fields, valleys, or peninsulas where bosses are waiting for him in dungeons.
 A new day is starting for you and the robot boy!"

-But Final Fantasy XIII was heavily criticised for its simplicity – which is almost certainly why a lightweight adventurer like me managed to see the game out to its crystalline conclusion.
-The common complaint was that, despite the sizeable suite of combat options available, for the most part you could get past even the most considerably proportioned foes by Just Pressing X. "Press X to win" is practically its own meme, but for FFXIII it was palpably realised with the kind of relish that had players wondering: is Square Enix deliberately taking the piss here?
-Suppose it could have been worse – at least Final Fantasy's never quite had its own "Press X to Jason" moment, yet.
+But Final Fantasy XIII was heavily criticized for its simplicity—which is almost certainly why a lightweight adventurer like me managed to see the game out to its crystalline conclusion.
+The common complaint was that, despite the sizeable suite of combat options available, for the most part you could get past even the most considerably proportioned foes by Just Pressing X. "Press X to win" is practically its own meme, but for FFXIII it was palpably realized with the kind of relish that had players wondering: is Square Enix just fucking with us here?
+Suppose it could have been worse—at least Final Fantasy's never quite had its own "Press X to Jason" moment, yet.

-Destiny has no solid story to speak of – Peter Dinklage blathers on about "The Traveller" and a whole bunch of intergalactic nastiness, but really: it's a classic Gun Murder Simulator, just with way more money thrown at it than most.
+Destiny has no solid story to speak of—Peter Dinklage blathers on about "The Traveller" and a whole bunch of intergalactic nastiness, but really it's a classic Gun Murder Simulator with way more money thrown at it than most.
 Which is why it looks so pretty, its soundtrack is so good (I can just leave the main menu music on, not even play the game, and be happy with that), and why so many people are driven to push themselves through hours of repetitive but excellently engineered gunplay for a go at some secret-mega-boss-bastard or whatever it is I'll never see.

 Or, maybe I should just get better at video games.